DimensionDev/PriceDoge/README.md

 ## Extension

+You can download the packed crx file at: https://github.com/DimensionFoundation/PriceDoge/raw/master/extension/pricedog.crx

 We build the extension using `React` with `Typescript`.
 You can run `npm run build` to build the extension and load unpacked extension from chrome.